mdennis281/WeatherLite-PWA/README.md

 A PWA that visualizes weather.
 It features saving favorite locations, rain forecasts, heatmaps, etc.

-This is licensed as MIT- so use it how you want.

 Live Demo here: https://weatherlite.app

 I have commented each file out pretty well.
 So it should prove pretty easy to reverse engineer.